geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 #### City Board
 The city board is where real-world action occurs in the game, and represents the the fictional steam-era "London" that is the game's setting.
 The city is made up of **five different districts**: *North, East, South, West* and *Central*, and each contains **six hex-shaped neighborhoods** that in turn contain **six triangular spaces**.
 Each district has a space for the currently elected **alderman**.
 They set some rules for that district while the remain elected..
 Around the outside of the city is the **power track** that keeps track of the points awarded to each lodge.
 Each player has a pawn on the power track, basically "points" earned for different actions of power.
 In the final hour, the secret societies do battle and many more points can be scored.

+How will locations / empty space play into the game?
+Building near the city center is more expensive, but trading goods for coin is more profitable.
+Building near your own places improves your influence - being the dominant lodge in a district gives you victory points.
+Building apart allows you to effect more districts.
+Building near an opponent allows them easier access to your secrets.
+There are also six unique locations that can be added to the game based on cards?
+Chapel, Brothel, Speak Easy, Morgue, Dungeon,  Constable

 #### Astral Track?
 A depiction of each of the astral symbols and their state of favor or disfavor/alignment?
 Work in progress, as this may be simpler or more complex.